mattermost/mattermost-handbook/operations/messaging-and-math/developer-relations.md

 Please reach out to the [Community Team](mailto:community@mattermost.com) if you have any questions or would like assistance for any activities in their milieu.

+## Definitions
+Event Engaged Attendee
+	* Virtual - any attendee who attends a talk or visits the booth interactively.
+This can include volunteering their information directly or having it provided by the organizers post-event.
+	* In-person - any attendee who attends a talk, offers their information at a booth or other station, interacts with any Mattermost representative with intent on further examining Mattermost.
+Interactions to simply look at Mattermost or to discuss philosophies of Mattermost may notbe considered "engaged" - this can be left to the respresentatives discretion.

+Talk
+	* any keynote, speech, presentation, demo, or workshop given at an external event (or at MatterCon).

 ## Assets

 * [Conference/Trip Report](https://docs.google.com/document/d/10AZQP5QaUHOd-cuiogA08TD6Im0XvS1qpOBIDcnJScI/edit?usp=sharing) -